 Setup and Comfort

 It is important that you feel comfortable when using your device.
 If you can, find a quiet, calm space and make sure you can easily reach the equipment you need.

 Lighting - things to consider:

 - It is best to sit in a room with good lighting.
 Ideally, this will be a combination of both natural and artificial lighting - Try not to have light falling directly onto the screen as reflections can make it difficult to see - If you can't see your screen, you can brighten the screen on your device.
-To find out how to do this see our section on Accessibility.

 Desktop Computer - things to consider:

 - Have a large, flat surface with space so you can use a keyboard and mouse easily - Gentle lighting.
 Too much light will produce additional glare from the computer screen.
 This can be difficult for people with poor eyesight.

-If you are using your device on a table or desk, it is important to set up the monitor screen correctly: - Make sure the screen is 18 to 28 inches from your face, with the top of the screen at your eye level - If needed, you can buy a computer stand to raise the screen to the correct height.
-If you have poor eyesight, you can increase the font size and change screen settings or use a voice-to-text program.
+If you are using your device on a table or desk, it is important to set up the monitor screen correctly:

+- Make sure the screen is 18 to 28 inches from your face, with the top of the screen at your eye level - If needed, you can buy a computer stand to raise the screen to the correct height.
+If you have poor eyesight, you can increase the font size and change screen settings or use a voice-to-text programme.

 Laptop - things to consider:

-You will have very similar considerations to when using a desktop.
-Some things you may want to think about as well are: - Buying a good laptop stand, so that you can put your laptop at eye-level - Sitting in a comfortable seat with a lap tray for your laptop - Buying a USB keyboard and mouse to comfortably use the laptop.
+Very similar considerations to using a desktop.
+Some things you may want to think about as well are:

+- Buying a good laptop stand, so that you can put your laptop at eye-level - Sitting in a comfortable seat with a lap tray for your laptop - Buying a USB keyboard and mouse to comfortably use the laptop.

 Chair - things to consider:

-- Choosing a chair where you can sit upright or with an adjustable height - Adding pillows for proper back or neck support - Placing a slip-resistant mat underneath the chair to avoid falling when standing up - Using a footrest for extra comfort.
+- Choosing a chair where you can sit upright and adjust the height - Adding pillows for proper back or neck support - Placing a slip-resistant mat underneath the chair to avoid falling when standing up - Using a footrest for extra comfort.